 - OSHA Urges Employees to Wear Face Coverings

 - Return to Work Guidance Released

-- OSHA Updates COVID-19 Enforcement Guidance and Recordkeeping Requirements
+- COVID-19 Recordkeeping: OSHA Updates Enforcement Guidance and Recordkeeping Requirements

-- OSHA Publishes New Poster about Reducing Exposure to Coronavirus in the Workplace
+- OSHA Poster for Reducing Exposure to Coronavirus in the Workplace

-- OSHA Specifies When Employers Must Report Presence of COVID-19
+- COVID-19 Reporting: OSHA Specifies When Employers Must Report Presence of COVID-19

 - Travel to U.S. Prohibited, Visas Suspended

 - Federal Government Releases Guidelines for Reopening for Business

 - President Trump Issues Declaration of National Emergency for COVID-19